EeroVakiparta/pikatchuprice/docs/github-secrets-setup.md

    - There are no extra spaces or line breaks in the secrets
    - You have proper permissions for the AWS resources being accessed

+**Important Note**: Our CI/CD workflow is designed to fail if AWS credentials are not properly configured.
+This is intentional - failed deployments are better than partial or incorrect deployments that might lead to inconsistent infrastructure.

 Your GitHub Actions workflow will now have access to these secrets when it runs.
 You don't need to modify the workflow file as it's already configured to use these secrets.

 ## Troubleshooting AWS Credential Issues